nibreh/yellow-plugin-streamlist/README.md

 ## How to use Streamlist plugin?

-First, create `[player]` shortcut to display the HTML5 audio tag player.
+First, create `[player]` shortcut to display the HTML5 audio player.

 Then create your playlist using the `[streamlist]` shortcut with the following arguments: